Lorraine’s experience includes:

 - Advising on the £1 billion Phones 4U litigation concerning allegations of anti-competitive arrangements by mobile network operators

 - Acted for 313 institutional investors in the group litigation against RBS regarding its 2008 £12bn rights issue

-- Advising a leading UK FinTech company in relation to various disputes including a potential multi-investor claim
+- Advising a world leading online trading firm in relation to various multi-jurisdictional disputes

 - Advising a world leading asset finance software company in relation to a shareholder dispute

 - Advising on a series of high-value contractual disputes with major banks and companies in respect of the misuse of core computer systems

 - Advised a major tobacco company on the judicial review of the decision to introduce plain packaging of tobacco products and in relation to its challenge of the EU Tobacco Products Directive II